MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-upgrade-practices.md

 To ensure that your AKS clusters remain supported, it's crucial to establish a continuous cluster upgrade process.
 This process involves testing new versions in lower environments and planning the upgrade to production before the new version becomes the default.
 By following this approach, you can maintain predictability in your upgrade process and minimize disruption to your applications.
 For more information, see [Upgrade an Azure Kubernetes Service (AKS) cluster](/azure/aks/upgrade-cluster).

-For customers who require a longer upgrade cycle, Microsoft introduced a [Long Term Support (LTS) option](/azure/aks/supported-kubernetes-versions?tabs=azure-cli#long-term-support-lts) starting from AKS version 1.27.
+For customers who require a longer upgrade cycle, Microsoft introduced a [Long Term Support (LTS) option](/azure/aks/supported-kubernetes-versions#long-term-support-lts) starting from AKS version 1.27.
 With the LTS option, Microsoft provides extended support for Kubernetes versions over a period of two years, allowing for a more prolonged and controlled upgrade cycle.
-For more information, see [Supported Kubernetes versions in Azure Kubernetes Service (AKS)](/azure/aks/supported-kubernetes-versions?tabs=azure-cli).
+For more information, see [Supported Kubernetes versions in Azure Kubernetes Service (AKS)](/azure/aks/supported-kubernetes-versions).

 ### Before you upgrade

 As part of your cluster upgrade process, it's essential to conduct a thorough review to ensure a smooth transition.
 The following resources can assist you in this process:

-- **AKS Release Notes Page**: The [AKS Release Notes](https://github.com/Azure/AKS/releases) page provides comprehensive information about new AKS versions and releases.
+- **AKS release notes page**: The [AKS Release Notes](https://github.com/Azure/AKS/releases) page provides comprehensive information about new AKS versions and releases.
 It's crucial to review these notes to stay informed about the latest updates and changes.
-- **Kubernetes Release Notes page**: The [Kubernetes Release Notes](https://github.com/kubernetes/kubernetes/tree/master/CHANGELOG) page offers detailed insights into the latest Kubernetes versions.
-Pay special attention to urgent upgrade notes, which highlight critical information that may impact your AKS cluster.
+- **Kubernetes release notes page**: The [Kubernetes release notes](https://github.com/kubernetes/kubernetes/tree/master/CHANGELOG) page offers detailed insights into the latest Kubernetes versions.
+Pay special attention to urgent upgrade notes, which highlight critical information that might impact your AKS cluster.
-- **AKS Components Breaking Changes by Version**: The [AKS Components Breaking Changes by Version](/azure/aks/supported-kubernetes-versions?tabs=azure-cli#aks-components-breaking-changes-by-version) page provides a comprehensive overview of breaking changes in AKS components across different versions.
-By referring to this guide, you can proactively address any potential compatibility issues during the upgrade process.
+- **AKS components breaking changes by version**: The [AKS Components Breaking Changes by Version](/azure/aks/supported-kubernetes-versions#aks-components-breaking-changes-by-version) page provides a comprehensive overview of breaking changes in AKS components across different versions.
+By referring to this guide, you can proactively address any potential compatibility issues prior to or in conjunction with the upgrade process.

 In addition to these Microsoft resources, consider using open-source tools to optimize your cluster upgrade process.
 One such tool is [Pluto](https://github.com/FairwindsOps/pluto), which can scan your deployments and Helm charts for deprecated Kubernetes APIs.
 These tools help ensure that your applications remain compatible with the latest Kubernetes versions.